natcap/invest.users-guide/source/coastal_protection.rst

 .. figure:: ./coastal_protection_images/ForeshoreSlope.png
    :align: center
    :figwidth: 500px

+   Observations of sediment size as a function of inverse of foreshore slope (Slope=1/Run).
+Use this information to make the best possible guess of foreshore slope run at your site.

 Second, we ask you to enter berm height and length as well as sand dune height, if applicable.
 For a definition of those terms, see :ref:`cp-Model` and the following figure.
 We recommend that you enter, as a minimum elevation for berm height the Mean High Water elevation.